-Collaborative master's and PhD Professional degree Assessment dimension degree programs (CMAP and CPP) programs Short- term courses Institutional capability enhancement in Africa 50 universities capable of offering long academic and infrastructure capabilities I with improved in EPM Graduates of CMAP and CPP join unive rsities as faculty member S Access to international experts Qualified academic staff Joint programming Category A and B institutions moved up to Category C Most (88%) recipients of the UK Commonwealth Scholarship returned to their home country EPM professionals Africa has now qualified and better quality policy experts Increased capacity building in public A total of 2,678 graduated completed the training, of which 2,378 went to the public sector and 272 to the private sector sector and civil organizations Majority contributed to institutional Major contribution to c organizations capacity building with academic and various government de research skills banks in policy-making Social inclusion Gender imbalances in all ACBF-supported courses; only 20%-25% of candidates admitted were women Lack of institutionalized approaches and I tive master's degree program; CPP is colla aborative PhD degree prog gram; EPM is economic policy management.
-Source: Author's review of Ayako (2013) and Makerere University v (2010).
+Assessment dimension Collaborative master's and PhD degree programs (CMAP and CPP) Professional degree programs Short- term courses Institutional capability 50 universities capable of offering long and infrastructure capabilities and short courses in EPM 1 with improved academic enhancement in Africa in EPM Graduates of CMAP and CPP join universities as faculty members Access to international experts Qualified academic staff Joint programming Category A and B institutions moved up to Category C Most (88%) recipients of the UK Commonwealth Scholarship returned to their home count EPM professionals Africa has now qualified and better qua lity policy experts Increased capacity building in public A total of 2,678 graduated completed the training, of which 2,378 went to the public sector and 272 to the private sector sector and civil organizations Majority contributed to institutional capacity building with academic and research skills Major contribution to c government departmer policy-making impleme Social inclusion Gender imbalances in all ACBF-suppor were women Lack of institutionalized approaches an . ,

+Note: CMAP is collaborative master's degree program; CPP is collaborative PhD degree program; EPM is economic policy management.
+Source: Author's review of Ayako (2013) and Makerere University (2010).

 Women made up only 20-25 percent of students admitted to EPM courses and programs, indicating wide gender gaps.
 ACBF's partner institutions had clear policies on improving the rate of female admissions, but that was not enough to overcome gender bias.
 Gender imbalances in EPM programs are due to a number of factors that go beyond institutional strategies and polices.
-Gender gaps are attributed to five main factors: low levels of math preparation in high school, family responsibilities, financial problems (especially for graduate studies), greater pressures to earn incomes after graduation, and an absence of role models.
-99 Achieving gender mainstreaming requires efforts beyond the policies and efforts of education institutions.
+Gender gaps are attributed to five main factors: low levels of math preparation in high school, family responsibilities, financial problems (especially for graduate studies), greater pressures to earn incomes after graduation, and an absence of role models.99 Achieving gender mainstreaming requires efforts beyond the policies and efforts of education institutions.